pity7736/100-days-of-code/log.md

 <a id="day29"></a>
 ### Day 29: March 4, 2020

-**Today's Progress:** Today I was watching the second episode for chicago vs london from cleancoders.
+**Today's Progress:** Today I was watching the second episode of chicago vs london from cleancoders.

 **Thoughts:** It's interesting the way that acceptance tests prove the architecture and unit test drive the architecture.